Information for healthcare professionals

 The individual you see in clinic may not seem to quite meet the criteria for any one particular condition.
 Or they may have an existing diagnosis – autism, ADHD, anxiety, an attachment, personality or conduct disorder, or a mental health condition.
 Or they may have multiple diagnoses.
 Or no diagnosis at all.

 But it’s very likely that you may find their presentation perplexing and almost certain that they won’t respond to conventional interventions or traditional techniques – indeed, these approaches often hinder rather than help.

 Exploring whether a PDA profile of autism could be an underlying factor may signpost a way forward.

-For more detailed information about identifying and diagnosing the PDA profile of autism please see:
+For more detailed information about identifying and assessing the PDA profile of autism please see:

 - About Autism & PDA

 - National Development Team for Inclusion PDA webinar

 All research points to early understanding of strengths and needs, together with appropriate support, being key to positive long term outcomes.

 Working with the PDA profile of autism is a completely different way of being, for the individuals and for me, but it works.
 My biggest challenge and frustration has been the system thinking we should be firm, not negotiate, not give choices, not recognise PDA.
 This has at times been heart-breaking for the individual and those who support them – Ben’s psychologist